Skip to main content

 Beyond teaching your baby important skills like visual tracking, object permanence, and motor skills, playing peekaboo helps babies learn to socially engage with others (such as the other player).
 Your little one will learn social skills like taking turns, especially if they’ve reached the stage where they’re actively playing along and you swap off who’s “hiding” during the game.

-Beyond this, peekaboo teaches social skills – like engagement and taking turns – to older children if they play the game with a younger sibling.
+Beyond this, peekaboo teaches older children social skills – like engagement and taking turns – if they play the game with a younger sibling.
 If you have an older toddler or young adolescent that you think wouldn’t be interested in a game of peekaboo, see if they’ll play with their younger sibling.
 Both will benefit from the interaction, and someone else can play for a minute while you grab a coffee.

 Mother playing peekaboo with her small child.